 Chemotherapy is often used as the primary treatment for leukemia.
-But the high level of chemicals in chemotherapy drugs can damage your bone marrow, which can lead to low blood cell counts, bleeding, and serious infections.
+But the high level of chemicals in chemotherapy drugs can damage your bone marrow, which can lead to

 A stem cell transplant is a treatment option that replaces damaged stem cells in your bone marrow and allows you to receive a higher dose of chemotherapy.

 In this article, we examine how stem cell transplants can help people with leukemia.
 We also look at its cost and effectiveness, as well as where stem cells come from.